 In Subsection 601.05, six paragraphs from the end, revise with the following:

 The Contractor shall submit a new Concrete Mix Design Report meeting the above requirements when a change occurs in the source, type, or proportions of cement, slag cement, fly ash, high-reactivity pozzolan, silica fume, or aggregate.
-When a change occurs in the source of approved admixtures, the Contractor shall submit a letter stamped by the Concrete Mix Design Engineer approving the changes to the existing mix design.
+When a change occurs in the source of approved admixtures, the Contractor shall submit a letter electronically sealed by the Concrete Mix Design Engineer approving the changes to the existing mix design.
 The Engineer shall approve the change prior to use.

 The use of approved accelerating, retarding or hydration stabilizing admixtures to existing mix designs will be permitted at the discretion of the Engineer when documentation includes the following: